 - Assessment focuses on experience and application, rather than just demonstrating knowledge acquisition;

-- Our Virtual Learning Environment (VLE) means that even when delegates can easily access materials and engage with colleagues and members of staff.
-The VLE is also used as a means of allowing virtual groups to work on tasks and collective assessments.
+- Our Virtual Learning Environment (VLE) means that delegates can easily access materials and engage with colleagues and members of staff.
+The VLE also enables virtual groups to work on tasks and collective assessments.

 - Appropriate industrial experience is acceptable for entry onto the programme in lieu of a degree;

-- Participants can also undertake a postgraduate certificate or postgraduate diploma within the framework of the Masters programme (1-2 years for a certificate, 2-4 years for a diploma, and 3-6 years for an MSc).
+- Participants can also undertake a postgraduate certificate or postgraduate diploma within the framework of the Masters programme (1-2 years for a certificate - 60 credits, 2-4 years for a diploma - 120 credits and 3-6 years for an MSc - 180 credits).

-- Course units may be taken as a stand-alone short course for Continuing Professional Development purposes;
+- Course units may be taken as a stand-alone short course for Continuing Professional Development (CPD) purposes;

-- Course modules designed by leading academics and industrial specialists;
+- Course units designed by leading academics and industrial specialists;

-- Engage with delegates across multiple industrial sectors to view project management from different perspectives;
+- Opportunity to engage with delegates across multiple industrial sectors to view project management from different perspectives;

 - Keynote speakers at residential events, adding high level perspectives on critical issues.